ISARICDataPlatform/ISARICBasics/README.md

 ## This package offers

-* Simple functions focused on clarifying and advising on a few best practices, including:
-  * Cleaning basics for time series by days and sequence
-* Determining if an event occurred (yes, no, unknown)
-* SQLite database creation and basic usage
+* SQLite database creation and a tutorial (below) on basic usage
-* Documentation and data dictionary
+* Some built in processing functions for ISARIC data

 # Tutorial